Goose Creek, South Carolina

 Goose Creek is the most populous city in Berkeley County in the U.S. state of South Carolina.
 The population was 45,946 at the 2020 census, making it the 7th-most populous city in the state.
-Most of the Naval Weapons Station Charleston is in Goose Creek.
+Most of Naval Support Activity Charleston is in Goose Creek.
 As defined by the U.S. Office of Management and Budget, and used only by the U.S. Census Bureau and other federal agencies for statistical purposes, Goose Creek is included within the Charleston-North Charleston, SC Metropolitan Statistical Area.

 History

 Although the city of Goose Creek was established in 1961, its history dates back many centuries.
 In the 1670s the Etiwan moved to the area to escape the Westo, seeking protection among the plantations of early colonists who were often referred to as the "Goose Creek men", mostly settled a few miles north of Charleston near a stream called Goose Creek, a tributary of the Cooper River.
 The Goose Creek men became leaders of the early Indian trade, and by the 1690s many held important offices in the colonial government.
 At first the Goose Creek men dealt mainly in Indian slaves, while later the deerskin trade dominated.
 Several colonial governors were Goose Creek men, such as James Moore and Robert Daniell.
 Other prominent men included brothers Daniel and Pierre Bacot.

 The Otranto Plantation Indigo Vats and St. James Church are listed on the National Register of Historic Places.